Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Microsoft Designer

-Create class banners, presentation images, icons, posters, etc.
+Create class banners, presentation images, icons, posters, and other visual content.

 Visit Site